 That summer I began taking Reggie rather than Ghost to my jumping lessons at Ten Oaks.
 My plan was to sell Reggie to a hunter kid so that I could buy a horse for eventing.
 Halfway through that first lesson Vicky said, “Does she have to be a hunter?”

 Reggie was determined to fill whatever roll was open in our barn.
 She had found a home and was determined to stay regardless of what she had to do.
 I’m not going to say that it’s been completely smooth sailing; she’s given me plenty of side-splitting tales to share another night, but she has certainly brought considerable to the lives of many.
 To date, Reggie has served as a hunter, eventer, jumper, ranch horse, trail horse, and lesson pony.
-Her newest venture is going to be reining.
 I haven’t found a challenge yet that she hasn’t excelled at.
-In a few more years, her challenge will be taking care of the most precious cargo I possess.